nohat2210/certified-aws-developer-associate-notes/2-aws-deep-dive/integration-and-messaging/2-sns.md

     - Public to the topic

 - Publish directly from an application
+    - Create a platform application
-    - Create an endpoint in your application
+    - Create a platform endpoint
     - Publish to the platform endpoint
     - This works with:
         - Google GCM